-Here we will dive deeper into the requirements a foreign worker in Indonesia must comply with and up to date regulations in Indonesia.
+Here we will dive deeper into the requirements a foreign worker in Indonesia must comply with and up-to-date regulations in Indonesia.

 Requirements to Obtain a Work Permit in Indonesia